 Our Pulmonary Rehabilitation team provides individualized programs for exercise prescriptions, educational classes and support services.
 Sessions are twice weekly on Tuesdays and Thursdays for 1½ hours, for a total of 24–36 sessions.
 During the sessions patients can expect information on basic lung anatomy and function, symptom management, proper breathing techniques, diet recommendations, disease descriptions, medications, relaxation techniques and exercise therapy.
 Individuals are eligible for the program if they have lung disease.
 The Cardio-Pulmonary Rehabilitation team is staffed by nurses and a respiratory therapist.

 Most insurance policies cover Cardio-Pulmonary Rehabilitation programs.
 Contact your insurance company to see if you qualify.

 After the Program

-Information for Heart Failure Patients - LeConte Medical Center has a resoruce booklet for patients who are being treated for heart failure.
+Covenant Health, the region’s top-performing healthcare network, includes our facilities at LeConte Medical Center.
+We have created a resource booklet for patients who are being treated for heart failure.
 This booklet includes details about heart failure, how it is diagnosed and treated, and lifestyle information for those seeking to be as healthy and active as possible while dealing with heart failure.
-The booklet also contains tracking sheets to record information that will be helpful for you and your helathcare provider, as well as a list of resources and services within Covenant Health.
+In addition, the booklet contains tracking sheets to record information that will be helpful for you and your healthcare provider, as well as a list of resources and services within Covenant Health.

 To read the booklet online or download a printable copy, click here.